omidarmat/onLearn/sql.md

 In order to prevent this situation, when we make use of foreign keys, we can specify some options or exactly what we want to have happen when we want to delete a record that some other rows in some other table are dependant upon.
 Here are some options available:

-1. `ON DELETE RESTRIC`: This is the default option.
+1. `ON DELETE RESTRICT`: This is the default option.
 When you try to delete a user to which a photo is referencing, Postgres will throw an error.
 2. `ON DELETE NO ACTION`: This option also throws an error but with a small difference [later...]
 3. `ON DELETE CASCADE`: This will delete the user and also delete the photos related to that user.
 4. `ON DELETE SET NULL`: This will set the `user_id` on the related photos to `NULL`.
 So the photos will remain in the database but will no longer refer to any user.